owniz/DTO-Generator/README.md

 # DTO-Generator

-A simple DTO generator for Cobol just for testing Flask.
+A simple DTO generator for Cobol, just for testing Flask.